MikeyBronowski/mikeybronowski.github.io/_posts/2021-02-01-t-sql-tuesday-135-the-outstanding-tools-of-the-trade-that-make-your-job-awesome.md

 Tools are great
 Can you imagine your day without them?
 How do you make your coffee or slice the bread?
 How do you cook breakfast or dinner?

-We are surrounded by tools, and there is a special class of them called “tools of the trade”.
+We are surrounded by tools, and there is a special class of them called "tools of the trade".
 Those are needed to do your job whatever it is.

 I would like you to write about the tools that help you at work, those that helped you the most or were the most effective.
 It can by anything really, does not have to be related to SQL at all.
 Here is the list of example, but you can go beyond that and share the tools you cannot live without.
 Are you…